-The format of an international CV (think of it as a type of expanded resume) includes the personal information (including key contact info) section, followed by education and experience presented in reverse chronological order.
+The format of an international CV (think of it as a type of expanded resume) include a personal information (including key contact info) section, followed by education and experience presented in reverse chronological order.
 You’ll also want to include technical and language skills, educational achievements (honors and awards), and research publications and reports.
-And unlike resumes, a CV often concludes with a list of references (with contact information).
+Unlike resumes, a CV often concludes with a list of references (with contact information).

 Before you finalize your CV, do your research to find out any specific preferences that a particular country or organization wants in a CV.